python/cpython/Doc/library/operator.rst

 .. function:: length_hint(obj, default=0)

    Return an estimated length for the object *o*.
-First trying to return its actual length, then an estimate using :meth:`object.__length_hint__`, and finally returning the default value.
+First try to return its actual length, then an estimate using :meth:`object.__length_hint__`, and finally return the default value.

    .. versionadded:: 3.4